Okikiolaaremu/Okikiolaaremu/README.md

 Company: 02 Chops and Grills
 Date: Oct 2022 – June 2023
 Job desrciption: I was responsible for managing, guiding, and supporting a team of employees to achieve performance objectives, maintain high productivity levels, and ensured adherence to company policies and safety standards.
 As a supervisor, i was the first point of contact for employees regarding operational matters and I collaborated with senior management to implement strategies for continuous improvement.

+**ACHIEVEMENTS:**
+• 3.45 CGPA Second class honours (upper division), Kwara State University.
+• 3.56 CGPA Master of Science in Organisational Behaviour, University of Lagos.
+• Employee of the Year at 02 Chops and Grills (December 2022).
+• Most Participatory student, National Association of Business and Entrepreneurship Students, Kwara State University Chapter (2016).

 **SKILLS**
 **POWERBI**